 Rasmussen University School of Nursing

 Prepare to become an experienced and knowledgeable nurse in one of our Nursing degree programs.
-Hands-on training in the campus skills laboratory allows you to practice your skills in an immersive, up-to-date facility.
-Gain experience in real-world scenarios with the latest medical technology in the campus medical lab.
+Hands-on training in the campus nursing lab allows you to practice your skills in an immersive, up-to-date facility.
+Benefit from utilizing the latest medical technology in the campus medical lab.
 As the #1 educator of Practical Nursing grads and RNs in Florida, we're proud to provide the resources and experienced instructors you need to be the confident nurse you inspire to be.1,2

 Ocala School of Nursing